 This whole pandemic has certainly changed much of life as we know it.
-The field of therapy, especially Creative Arts Therapy, has definitely felt it.
+The field of therapy meme, especially Creative Arts therapy meme, has definitely felt it.
 We had to totally change the way we work in order to meet our customers online while the country was on home orders.
-As the states are now starting to open up, any in-person therapy we conduct looks very different.
-For this reason, you may be wondering what music therapy looks like during COVID-19.
+As the states are now starting to open up, any in-person therapy meme we conduct looks very different.
+For this reason, you may be wondering what music therapy meme looks like during COVID-19.

-At SoundWell Music Therapy, I always treat clients through teletherapy.
-Now that Colorado has lifted some of its restrictions, I am also offering in-person therapy visits to my office.
+At SoundWell Music therapy meme, I always treat clients through teletherapy.
+Now that Colorado has lifted some of its restrictions, I am also offering in-person therapy meme visits to my office.
 This turned out to be more difficult than I thought as it forced me to re-evaluate how the clients and I can musically be in a therapeutic relationship together.

 While we could technically make music together online, it’s not the same as doing it in person, as there is often a delay in the sound and we don’t sync with each other.
 While making music together might be easier to do in person, it’s now a lot different.

-One of the biggest things that has changed for SoundWell Music Therapy is the restrictions placed on us for health reasons.
+One of the biggest things that has changed for SoundWell Music therapy meme is the restrictions placed on us for health reasons.

 Avoid spending time in the waiting room